nova-collective/crypto-py/README.md

 | sha3_256  |  input     | returns a SHA-3 hash of 256 bits length |
 | sha3_512  |  input     | returns a SHA-3 hash of 512 bits length |

+All the functions return the data as JSON.

 ### Authenticated encryption family

 | primitive | parameters | description |